5-choosability of graphs with crossings far apart: The proof of Theorem

-\item Therefore, $H$ is \ob{P3}.
-But then two of the vertices of $H$ have two neighbors in $\dom(\vf)$, hence $G$ contains a crossing at distance at most one from $P$, contradictory to the assumption that $G$ is $(P, N, M)$-distant. \end{itemize}
+\item If $H$ is \ob{P3}, then two of the vertices of $H$ have two neighbors in $\dom(\theta)$, hence $G$ contains a crossing at distance at most one from $P$, which contradicts the distance condition for $B$. \end{itemize} These contradictions imply that at least one of (A1)--(A7) holds. \end{proof}

-We have shown that $G'$ satisfies all conditions of Theorem \ref{thm-maingen} for the list assignment $\lf$.
-This gives a contradiction to the minimality of $G$ and proves claim \refclaim{cl-a}. \end{proof}